Skip to content

 Gia Nguyen

-Gia Nguyen is a sophomore double major in BFA Dance Performance and Choreography and BA Sociology.
+Gia Nguyen is a junior double major in BFA Dance Performance and Choreography and BA Sociology.
 She is from Collegeville, PA where she began her dance training at On Edge Movement as a competitive company member.
-She is experienced in styles such as hip hop, modern, ballet and many more.
-Gia is overjoyed to be back for her second year and is thrilled to be apart of another amazing Elon show.
-This year Gia will be in Dancing in the Landscape, Fall Dance Concert, Black History Month Dance Concert, and Spring Dance Concert.
+She has had the honor to perform in all of the dance shows presented here at Elon such as Dancing in the Landscape, Black History Month Dance Concert as well as both Fall and Spring Dance Concerts.
+She is thrilled to be back for her third year and is overjoyed to be a part of yet another amazing Elon Dance production.
+This year, she has the privilege of presenting choreography for the first time in Fall Dance Concert as well as performing in the show as a dancer.
+She is beyond grateful for this opportunity to showcase her work and hopes that the audience enjoys her narrative through art.

 Khairi Morrow